 Protecting the environment is also important for many consumers when it comes to receiving parcels: 63 percent consider CO2-neutral, low-emission and low-noise deliveries important.
 But only one in three respondents is prepared to pay an average extra charge of 2.34 euro.
 When it comes to supporting environmentally friendly couriers, only one in ten Germans sees themselves as responsible.
 Instead, 42 percent of respondents place the responsibility on the side of the online retailer.
 32 percent would like to impose an obligation on parcel carriers.

 If, in the future, delivery would only be offered as standard to parcel stations and shops, half of the respondents would be willing to pick up their packages there.
 However, 22 percent want a better network of parcel shops and stations, and 16 percent want longer opening hours.
 In this scenario, more than half of the respondents would be willing to pay an average of 2.77 euro for doorstep delivery.
 This is an interesting result for parcel services and reveals potential for efficiency gains on the last mile.

 A further idea for optimising parcel delivery services in city centers especially is to transfer delivery on the costly last mile to a single neutral company.
 However, two out of three respondents rejected this concept.
 They are afraid of poorer service (48 percent) and higher prices (42 percent).

-Transport and Logistics Leader, PwC Germany
+Transport, Logistics and Tourism Industry Leader, PwC Germany

-Sustainability Services Leader, PwC Germany
+Partner, Sustainability Services, PwC Germany

 Dr. Peter Kauschke

-Director Transport and Logistics, PwC Germany
+Director Transport and Logistics, Mobility, PwC Germany